🔗 What is internal linking in SEO? (Direct answer)

 |---|---|---|

 Compare crawled URLs against your sitemap and GSC index.
 List every page with zero or 1–2 internal links.
-These are your biggest quick wins.
+These are your biggest quick wins — typically the highest-impact fixes in the whole audit.

-Check how many internal links each page receives.
-Identify pages receiving disproportionately few links relative to their importance (e.g., money pages or pillar pages with < 10 internal links).
+Identify pages receiving disproportionately few links relative to their importance (e.g., money pages or pillar pages with fewer than 10 internal links).
 Also identify pages receiving excessive links relative to their value (e.g., a tag page with 200 internal links).

 Export all internal link anchor text.
 Flag anything generic — "click here," "read more," "this article."
 Also flag over-optimised exact-match anchors used 10+ times to the same destination.
-Build a list to fix both.
+Build a list to fix both categories.

 Use the crawl tool's Crawl Depth report to find everything sitting at depth 4+.
 Add links from shallower pages or pull the most important ones into navigation to bring them within 3 clicks.